matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/03_TDIP/README.md

 # Time-domain induced polarization (TDIP) data

 ## Raw data (01_raw)
-This subfolder contains the transient electromagnetic data sets of lakes Metzabok (MET) and Tzibaná (TZI) acquired in March 2018.
+This subfolder contains the time-domain induced polarization data sets of lakes Metzabok (MET) and Tzibaná (TZI) acquired in October 2019.
 The following table summarizes the available data.

 | Lake | Acquisition date | Number of soundings |
 | --- | --- | --- |